 Other animals with eyes, like insects, do not use miosis because they do not regulate the amount of light that enters their eyes in the same way that vertebrates and cephalopods do.

-Vertebrates include all organisms with a spinal column, while cephalopods include octopuses and their relatives.
+Vertebrates include all organisms with a spinal column, while cephalopods have octopuses and relatives.

-Although the structure and mechanisms of the eye are so similar that they undergo similar processes, scientists believe that the eyes emerged through convergent evolution, or a similar evolutionary outcome caused by similar environments and environmental pressures.
+Although the structure and mechanisms of the eye are so similar that they undergo identical processes, scientists believe that the eyes emerged through convergent evolution or a similar evolutionary outcome caused by similar environments and environmental pressures.

 The constriction of the pupil is a symptom, not a disease.
 The accompanying symptoms can provide a clue as to what is causing the problem.